SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Placeholders_for_variables_in_shape_data_values.md

 Full syntax: *\[ServiceDefinition:*\<ServiceDefinitionID>*,*\<Property>*\]*

-From DataMiner 10.1.10/1.20 onwards, you can use this placeholder to retrieve one of the following properties of a service definition:
+From DataMiner 10.2.0/10.1.10 onwards, you can use this placeholder to retrieve properties of a service definition.

+The following properties are supported:

 - **Name**: The name of the service definition.

 - **Actions**: The name of the scripts that are defined on the service definition.
 Names of multiple actions will be separated by colons (“:”).
 This will allow them to be inserted directly into e.g. a SetVar shape.

 - **Property=*\<propertyName>***: The value of a custom property of the service definition.

+- **Type**: Supported from DataMiner 10.3.0/10.2.4 onwards.
+The type of service definition (*SRM*, *Skyline Process Automation*, or *Custom Process Automation*).

 For example: